A baby was abandoned in an airport bathroom in 1986. Now he knows some of the truth

-Beryl Wright was scrubbing her hands at the sink when she spotted it on the cold floor of the public restroom: a blue and white checkered bundle.
+Beryl Wright was scrubbing her hands at the sink when she spotted it on the cold floor of the public restroom: a blue and white check bundle.
 It was completely still.

 As she would recount years later, Wright assumed it was just a discarded rag.

 It was the afternoon of April 10, 1986, inside the busy hive of Gatwick Airport, 48km south of London's centre.
-Wright, a sales assistant at the terminal's duty-free store, followed her curiosity and pulled back the blanket.
+Wright, a sales assistant at the terminal's duty free store, followed her curiosity and pulled back the blanket.
 Inside was a newborn baby boy.

 Police, social workers and airport employees were soon on the scene with the abandoned child, who was determined by doctors to be about 10 days old.